damienstuart/trapex/README.md

 ```

 #### Log only cold
-Here we want only to log cold start traps from a agent addresses on a
+Here we want only to log SNMP `cold start` traps from a agent addresses on a
 particular subnet, then ignore and drop the trap after that.
 This can be
 done in a single filter entry by using a second arg of 'break'.
 ```